blacklightpy/vaultofknowledge/World Building/Science and Engineering/Mathematics/Computer Science/Information Technology/DevOps/DevOps.md

 	- Feature branches should live no longer than a day
 	- For longer features, use feature flags
-- Transition to [[Microservices]] when it gives more performance than monoliths
+- Transition to [[Microservices]] when it gives more performance than monoliths **Feedback loop**
+- When master is broken in CI, drop everything and fix it.
+Keep a "no broken windows" policy